Megan Williams (actress)

-Megan Williams (11 September 1956 – 17 April 2000) was an Australian actress and singer, who played a continuing role as Alice Sullivan in the television drama The Sullivans, and won a Logie Award for her work in Anzacs (1985).
+Megan Mingyu Williams (11 September 1956 – 17 April 2000) was an Australian actress and singer, who played a continuing role as Alice Sullivan in the television drama The Sullivans, and won a Logie Award for her work in Anzacs (1985).

 Early years

-Williams was born in London, England to David and Chin Yu Williams who appeared in a West End production of South Pacific.
+Williams was born in London, England, to David and Chin Yu Williams who appeared in a West End production of South Pacific.
+Her mother was described as "half-Chinese".
 At six months old, Williams had a minor TV role as an abandoned baby on The Adventures of Robin Hood.
-Williams' family moved to Sydney, Australia where she pursued an acting career.
+Williams' family moved to Sydney, Australia, where she pursued an acting career.

 Career

 Actor

 Williams' first major role was as an ongoing lead, Ann Watson, in the daily soap opera Class of '74 (1974).
 The long running role of Alice Watkins Sullivan in The Sullivans (1978-1982) followed.
 A guest role as Carol Canning in The Outsiders (1976) episode 10 "Charlie Cole Esq." (broadcast 1977) had her appearing in a bikini.
 After The Sullivans ended she continued to act on Australian television, with a guest role in ABC drama-musical series Sweet and Sour (1984), a Logie Award winning role as Kate Baker in the miniseries Anzacs (1985), and an ongoing role of Cassie Jones in Return to Eden (1986).
 In the late 1980s she worked in the UK, appearing in one episode of British soap opera EastEnders (1989).
 Williams had a minor role in the movie Nightmare Man (1999).

-Williams also appeared in an Australian production of "Cats" as Grizzabella.
+Williams appeared in an Australian production of Cats as Grizzabella.

-She also appeared in the Australian comedy series All Together Now, which starred Jon English, as an electrician called Julie in the episode titled: I've Got to Be Me (Season 3 - Episode 3).
+She appeared in the Australian comedy series All Together Now, which starred Jon English, as an electrician called Julie in the episode titled "I've Got to Be Me" (Season 3 - Episode 3).